miso-lims/miso-lims/docs/user_manual/libraries.md

 {% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Adding/Removing Library Templates from a Project" %}

-Changing which projects a library template is associated with can only be done on the main Library Templates list page.
+Changing which projects a library template is associated with can be done on the Edit Library Template page, or from the main Library Templates list page.

-To add a project association, check the checkboxes beside the templates you would like to associate with a new project and click the "Add Project" button in the toolbar at the top of the table.
+To add a project association to a single library template, go to the Edit Library Template page and click the "Add" button in the toolbar at the top of the Projects list section.
 In the dialog that appears, type in the name, alias, or short name of the project and click the "Search" button.
 Click the project alias in the results dialog to complete the association.
+Be sure to click the "Save" button at the top right of the page to confirm your changes.

+To remove a project association from a single library template, go to the Edit Library Template page, select the projects you would like to remove in the Projects list section, and click the "Remove" button in the toolbar at the top of the list.
+Be sure to click the "Save" button at the top right of the page to confirm your changes.

+To add a project association to multiple templates at once, go to the Library Templates list page, check the checkboxes beside the templates you would like to associate with a new project and click the "Add Project" button in the toolbar at the top of the table.
+In the dialog that appears, type in the name, alias, or short name of the project and click the "Search" button.
+Click the project alias in the results dialog to complete the association.

-To remove a project association, check the checkboxes next to the appropriate templates and click the "Remove Project" button in the toolbar at the top of the table.
+To remove a project association from multiple projects at once, go to the Library Templates list page, check the checkboxes next to the appropriate templates and click the "Remove Project" button in the toolbar at the top of the table.
 In the dialog that appears, click the alias of the project that you would like to remove the template(s) from.

+{% include userman-toplink.md %}

+{% assign subsub = subsub | plus: 1 %}
+{% include userman-heading.md section=page.section sub=sub subsub=subsub title="Specifying Library Template Indices" %}

+A library template may specify indices to add to libraries based on the library's box position.
+When applying a template to a library that is in a box, the indices specified for the box position that the library occupies will be selected.
+If the library is not in a box, no indices will be selected automatically.

+Library template indices can be edited from the Edit Library Template page using the controls in the Indices list section at the bottom of the page.

+To add indices, click the "Add" button in the toolbar at the top of the list.
+In the dialog that appears, enter the quantity of box positions you would like to add indices for and click "Create."
+This will take you to the bulk Create Library Template Indices page.
+Enter the box positions and select the indices for each, and then click the "Save" button at the top right of the page to confirm.

+To edit indices, select the positions you would like to modify and click the "Edit" button in the toolbar at the top of the list.
+Change any indices you would like, and then click the "Save" button at the top right of the page to confirm.

+To remove indices, select the positions you would like to remove index specifications from, and click the "Remove" button in the toolbar at the top of the list.
+Be sure to click the "Save" button at the top right of the page to confirm.

 {% include userman-toplink.md %}